firepear/homefarm/docs/control_install.md

 1. Find a mirror that is geographically close to you and has low delay
 1. Copy the URL of your chosen mirror

-Attach to the controller and edit `./srv/homefarm/mirrorlist-x86_64` (`vi` and `mg` are available) and add a line:
+Attach to the controller and edit `./srv/homefarm/mirrorlist` (`vi` and `mg` are available) and add a line:

 `Server = MIRROR_URL`

 then save and exit.

-Now run `'farmctl init'` to complete initialization of the controller environment.
+Now run `farmctl init` to complete initialization of the controller environment.
 This is mostly automatic, but it will ask you for the IP address of the host which is running the container